3DRS: MLLMs Need 3D-Aware Representation Supervision for Scene Understanding: Technical Appendices and Supplementary Material

 \subsection{Datsests for Training}

 For model fine-tuning, we utilize a collection of well-established 3D vision-language datasets.
 Specifically, we follow the model finetuning settings of Video-3D LLM~\cite{video3dllm} by using the validation splits of ScanRefer, Multi3DRefer, Scan2Cap, and ScanQA, as well as the test split of SQA3D.
 Across these datasets, the number of data samples varies significantly: ScanRefer and Scan2Cap each provide 36,665 samples, while Multi3DRefer offers 43,838 entries.
 ScanQA contains 26,515 instances, and SQA3D is the largest with 79,445 samples.
 Most datasets are derived from 562 unique scans, except SQA3D, which includes 518 scans.
 We further report the average lengths of questions and answers for each dataset.
 For example, question lengths range from approximately 13 to 38 words, with Scan2Cap and ScanQA also providing answer texts, averaging 17.9 and 2.4 words in length, respectively.
 In SQA3D, the average question and answer lengths are 37.8 and 1.1 words.
+For the evaluation on VSI-Bench, we use the pre-training data from VG-LLM~\cite{vg-llm}.